AUDITOR’S OVERVIEW

 If you are losing replacement estimates consistently to competitors at significantly lower prices, and your internal follow-up and financing offer are well-executed, the problem may be partly structural.
 The homeowners who are shopping on price and getting multiple quotes will gravitate toward the lower option unless they have a strong trust reason not to.

 Understanding who the low-price competitors in your market are, what their online presence looks like, and where they are ranking is part of the diagnosis.
-The Built on Tenth Market Report surfaces that competitive picture for your specific market.

 The strategic response is not to match their price.
 It is to build a trust profile strong enough that price-sensitive homeowners who find you first are less likely to keep shopping.
 Review count, response quality, and a professional consultation process are the levers for that.